Executive Order Reclassifies Marijuana to Schedule III: Impact on Retailers

 Key Takeaways

 President Donald Trump displays an executive order reclassifying marijuana as a less dangerous drug in the Oval Office of the White House, Thursday, Dec.
 18, 2025, in Washington.
-(AP Photo/Evan Vucci)On December 18, 2025, the White House issued a landmark executive order shifting marijuana from Schedule I to Schedule III.
+(AP Photo/Evan Vucci)On December 18, 2025, the White House issued a landmark executive order directing the Department of Justice to move marijuana from Schedule I to Schedule III of the Controlled Substances Act — in the most expeditious manner possible.
 This move ends decades of federal policy that classified cannabis alongside heroin and LSD.
-By moving to Schedule III, the federal government acknowledges marijuana's medical applications and its lower potential for abuse, aligning federal perception with the reality already established in 24 states.
+Schedule III places it within the same category as Tylenol (with codeine), testosterone, ketamine, and certain steroids.
+By moving to Schedule III, the federal government acknowledges marijuana’s medical applications and its lower potential for abuse, aligning federal perception with the reality already established in 40 states with medical programs and 24 states with adult-use legalization.

 For owners of CBD shops, smoke shops, and vape lounges, this reclassification is a signal that the "gray market" era is ending and a sophisticated, regulated industry is taking its place.